 Do you have a child fascinated with space, stars, moon, planets?
-Even if you don’t, if you put together for them a galaxy themed sensory bin, you will have one new space fan!
+Even if you don’t, if you put together for them a galaxy sensory bin, you will have one new space fan!
+Galaxy sensory bin is perfect way to introduce many concepts revolving around outer space to younger children like toddlers, preschoolers and kindergarteners.

 My desire to make a space inspired sensory bin stemmed from our recent purchase of 3D Glow In The Dark Planets.
 The planets range from 1.9cm-5cm and are meant to be hung from the ceiling.
 However, first, I wanted my son to explore the planets within a sensory bin.